 Porcelain tile batches

-While natural stone tiles are generally packed individually into crates, porcelain tiles come in boxes.
-On the side of every box are a set of numbers that identify which batch each box came from.
-When we dispatch orders, our warehouse staff will check two things:
+Porcelain tiles are packed in boxes.
+On the side of each box, you'll find a set of numbers that indicate the batch it belongs to.
+When we prepare orders, our warehouse team ensures two things:

 - We only pick tiles from the same batch for your order.

 - We carefully check that all the tile batch numbers on the boxes match each other.